iangreenleaf/talks/async_javascript/slides/slides.markdown

 Notes:

-There's a feature in the upcoming ES6 standard for a thing called generators, and one of the things these can do is take asynchronous JavaScript and make it look synchronous.
+There's a feature in the upcoming ES6 standard for a thing called generators

 I know there's also at least one popular library based on this called Task.js, but I'm not going to cover this because *reasons*.

-But if you like it and you want to consider it for your project, I've given you the evaluation.
+But if you like it and you want to consider it for your project, I've given you the evaluation tools.
-See how it performs.
+Write your own and see how it performs.

 ~~~